mmu-webdesign/l4-WPD-web-term-2/README.md

 Your video created in DAC, hosted on YouTube, embed and responsive.
 Duration should be no more than 4 minutes, and the video must not autoplay.

 ## Photographic content
-Insert the six original images created in DAC.
+Insert the six original images created in DAC Assessment Two.
 All images should be sized appropriately, optimized and art directed for the web.
-Add a 50 words (maximum) caption to accompany each image.
-Link to a larger version of each image.
-Details of image sizes will be provided in class.
+Add a caption to accompany each image using your descriptions from Assessment Two.

 Finishing with…